Why Is Floor Preparation Required?

 Why Do I Need Concrete Grinding?

 Why do you need Dust-Free Concrete Grinding?
-If you are looking to lay any floor covering to a concrete slab you must first check that the concrete slab is clean, perfectly level with no minor bumps (even 0.1mm can be a issue) and ready for the installation of the new flooring system that you have chosen (EVERY flooring system except for carpet will require “Floor preparation” prior to installing your new flooring system (Excluding residential carpet laid with smootheddge).
-Commercially glued carpet or Carpet Tiles will require floor preparation.
-Your new flooring system needs a clean, smooth and porous slab to bond too.
-Any glue or cement residue or any minor bumps in the slab left between the concrete will affect the quality and durability of the new floor covering being installed and may result in the flooring system that you are installing failing on installation within a quick period of time.
+If you are looking to lay any floor covering to a concrete slab you must first check that the concrete slab is clean, perfectly level with no minor bumps (even 0.1mm can be an issue), and ready for the installation of the new flooring system that you have chosen EVERY flooring system except for carpet will require “Floor preparation” prior to installing your new flooring system (Excluding carpet).

 Floor installers (all major companies) will not give you a warranty or simply won’t do your project if you haven’t had the Dust-Free Concrete Grinder come in to clean up your concrete slab as they won’t be able to give you a warranty on installing your new flooring system.
 Dust-Free Concrete Grinding is necessary to remove any glue residue and to level your floor to enable a clean installation of your new flooring system.